 Aker Brygge is also the departure area for the yellow ferries for fjord cruises or to the Bygdøy peninsula.

-Stay in Aker Brygge if you love shopping and dining; you fancy a little romance; you wan waterfront area;
+Stay in Aker Brygge if you love shopping and dining; you are a foodie; you fancy a little romance; you wan waterfront area;

 Best places to stay in Oslo near Aker Brygge:

-Luxury ($$$): The Thief This stylish 5-star hotel is located just a 5-minute walk from Aker Brygge.
+Luxury ($$$): The Thief, 5-star stylish hotel located just a 5-minute walk from Aker Brygge.
 It features a spa with a Turkish Hamam bath, sauna, and swimming poo, the chic rooftop terrace, and enjoy contemporary Norwegian cuisine at the Thief Food Bar.
-Each room has a Nespresso machine, a mini-bar, and a rainforest shower in the private bathroom, 24-hour room service, and free WiFi.

-budget ($): Baltazar Apartments Tjuvholmen Beautiful budget apartment located close to The Royal Palace Park, The Royal Palace and Color Line Ferry Terminal Oslo.
-It provides free WiFi, a fitness centre and a garden.
+budget ($): Baltazar Apartments Tjuvholmen Beautiful budget apartment located close to Royal Palace Park, Royal Palace and Color Line Ferry Terminal Oslo.
+It has free WiFi, a fitness centre and a garden.

-Located just east of Sentrum, Gamle Oslo is a large district which includes the site of the sadly destroyed old medieval city.
-The old town, making it a great destination for those who want to get a real sense of the history of Oslo.
+Located just east of Sentrum, Gamle Oslo, or Old Town is a large district which includes the site of the sadly destroyed old medieval city.
+It is a great destination for those who want to get a real sense of the history of Oslo.

 Gamle includes a few smaller areas, including Tøyen and Grønland, two of Oslo’s most exciting boroughs, and where you’ll find some of the best Middle-Eastern and Asian restaurants and shops.
 Gamle Oslo is likely to be a little cheaper than other areas.